 If you can't bear to break up with your syrup-sweetened iced coffee or vanilla latte, at least scale back on the pumps; they add a ton of empty calories your body doesn't need.
 For example, a regular 16-ounce iced coffee has about 5 calories, while the sweetened version has 80 and 20 grams of sugar—that's the equivalent of five packs of sugar!
 Asking for "light" syrup or "half the usual amount of syrup" could easily save you 37 calories and 10 grams of the sweet stuff!

-Don’t Celebrate the Season
+Mistake: You Always Celebrate the Season

 Not only do special sips like pumpkin spice and eggnog lattes pack excess calories and sugar, seasonal drink customers also tend to return to chains more often than those who skip the special beverages, according to a study of 35,000 customer receipts by market research firm, The NPD Group.
 They found that seasonal drink-sippers also tend to spend about 17 percent more during each visit, compared to non-buyers—and not because the special drinks cost more.
-Those who buy special drinks are also more likely to buy waist-expanding grub like pastries, bagels and all of the other stuff we just told you not to eat.
-Not only does this hike up the check average, but it also tacks on additional calories, fat and sugar, which is bad news for your flat belly goals and wallet alike.
+Those who buy special drinks are also more likely to buy waist-expanding grub like pastries, bagels, and all of the other stuff we just told you not to eat.
+Not only does this hike up the check average, but it also tacks on additional calories, fat, and sugar, which is bad news for your flat belly goals and wallet alike.